Deep03/mp3down/README.md

 - eyed3
 - beautifulsoup4

-You can install them using pip:
+You can install them using package_install.py
+- Run the script package_install.py using `python(3) package_install.py`

 ## Usage